patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 ![Connecting the Weatherproof TTL Serial JPEG Camera to Power and Data](/images/image13.jpg)

-Stow the brown and yellow wires away in the bottom of the enclosure.
+Stow the brown and yellow wires (NTSC) away in the bottom of the enclosure.
+You might someday be able to stream this signal over WiFi for a LiveCam project so preserve them for the future.

 ![Store the Camera NTSC Wires Out of the Way](/images/image16.jpg)